hojak/js-kata-base/README.md

 * https://codingdojo.org/KataCatalogue/
 * http://codekata.com/

-## Getting Started (Each Mob Member)
+## Getting Started
-0. Crate a Git(hub.io) Account
+0. Create a Git(hub.io) account
 1. Fork this repo
-2. Preparation
+2. Individual preparation
-    *  Checkout the new repo in in gitpod.io using the corresponding link above
+    *  Checkout the new repo with gitpod.io, e.g. using the corresponding link above

     or